ariasAleia/Codewars/README.md

 [This](https://www.codewars.com/users/ariasAleia) is how far I am til now.

 And super hiper mega important!
-Rememeber to think and ask yourself...
+Remember to think and ask yourself...

 * **How can this be easier?** (applies also for real life :P)
 * **Is there a more pythonic way?**